p-ortmann/dyntapy/readme.md

 Using -e makes the repository editable.

 # Visualization of Networks and Assignment Results

+We briefly demonstrate here the visualization capabilities within dyntapy, for a more detailed look at all the provided functionality we refer to the tutorials.

 ## Static Assignment Results

 On the left: Results of an assignment with Dial's Algorithm B. \